-Other patterns such as the Adam and Eve pattern, the Wyckoff chart pattern, and many harmonic chart patterns can also help you in identifying supply and demand zones.
+Other patterns, such as the Adam and Eve pattern, the Wyckoff chart pattern, and many harmonic chart patterns can also help you identify supply and demand zones.
 These patterns typically occur when the price reaches a high/low point twice before reversing direction, creating a resistance/support level.

 You can combine these patterns with a supply/demand zone to confirm a potential trend reversal.

 Upon identifying supply and demand zones in forex trading, many traders make the mistake of focusing solely on shorter timeframes.

 Looking at the supply and demand zones on longer timeframes may give you a clear picture of the overall trend.
 Therefore, using multiple timeframe analysis, you must combine longer and shorter timeframes for a more comprehensive market view.